H. Rad Bethlen

 A Pathfinder RPG Story

-"Let us speak."
-Said El-Barek.
+"Let us speak," said El-Barek.
 "Or, allow me to speak.
 Will you listen?"

 "Aye," said Hoskuld, an Ulfen, who had, as a young man, rowed free of the ice-choked fjords of the Linnorm Kings to live upon the water ever since.
 This was the first voyage the two had made together--and would be the last either would make--yet, amongst the crew, it was the Ulfen that El-Barek was most fond of.
 He had found, despite the superstitious nature of the Ulfen people, being especially pronounced in his shipmate, that they shared something in common.
 It was an oft spoke refrain that: "A Rahadoumi laughs at death--but it is a shared laugh, not a defiant one."
 He knew the Ulfen felt the same; albeit, more defiant than shared.